ultralytics/ultralytics/docs/yolov5/tutorials/tips_for_best_training_results.md

 ---
 comments: true
+description: 'Learn how to produce the best YOLOv5 training results and mAP with our updated guide 🚀.
+Tips on dataset, model selection, and training settings.

+  '
 ---

 📚 This guide explains how to produce the best mAP and training results with YOLOv5 🚀.